Precise Reasoning About Container-Internal Pointers with Logical Pinning: The Logical-Pinning Model for Reasoning About Internal Pointers

-Concretely, recall the motivating logger example (\cref{sec:introduction}).
-For simplicity, assume logger keys are integers.
-Suppose that the dictionary is implemented as a linked list of key–logger pairs, whose nodes are represented in C as: \begin{simple-ccode} struct dnode { int key; struct logger* log; struct dnode* nxt; }; \end{simple-ccode}
+We illustrate the use of our model and proof discipline step by step using the motivating logger example introduced in \cref{sec:introduction}.
+For simplicity, assume that logger keys are integers.
+Suppose that the dictionary is implemented as a linked list of key–logger pairs, whose nodes are represented in C as: